maruti-iitm/species_area_scaling/README.md

-# species_area_scaling
+# Topic-5 paper on "Quantifying species-area scaling relationships"

-Topic-5 paper Quantifying species-area scaling relationships
+Post-processed data and scripts for developing Topic-5 paper.